lordmulder/INetGet/README.md

 * The *path* and the *query* components of the URL as well as the *POST data* string are now converted to [*UTF-8*](https://en.wikipedia.org/wiki/UTF-8) and then [*percent-encoded*](https://en.wikipedia.org/wiki/Percent-encoding).

+* Update console window title in order to show the current INetGet progress.
+Restores original title on exit.

 * Added support for setting INetGet options via configuration files.
 Use `--config=<cf>` option to load a configuration file.

 ### Version 1.00 (2015-09-21) ###